clemsonacm/presentations/sources/projects/projects.md

 - `gdb`
 - `valgrind`
 - `git bisect` helps find where a bug was introduced
-  - Only if commits are testable
+   - Only works if commits are testable

 ## Reverting Old Changes